 Submissions invited.
 Best entry wins a PVC D-ring.

 might be for zig-zagging – the motion beginners encounter until they try a kayak with a skeg.
+Also called the [windscreen] wiper effect.
 But after a while you can get the knack or fit a skeg.

 Z is also for Zodiac, invented by Alain Bombard, who also crossed the Atlantic drinking only seawater and eating fish.
 Read about his fascinating story here.